This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-Weight loss and exercise work best to delay or prevent type 2 diabetes.
-You can decrease your risk of type 2 diabetes by doing the following:
+Healthy choices work best to delay or prevent type 2 diabetes.
+You can decrease your risk for type 2 diabetes by choosing the following:

 - Do not smoke.
 Nicotine can damage blood vessels.
+Other health conditions, such as lung disease can happen when you smoke.
 Do not use e-cigarettes or smokeless tobacco in place of cigarettes or to help you quit.
 They still contain nicotine.
 Ask your healthcare provider for information if you currently smoke and need help quitting.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.